 In addition to clinical support, the division of radiation physics also provides physics teaching for graduate students in medical physics, both medical physics and radiation oncology residents, and medical students from the Duke medical school.
 Active research programs involve IMRT/IGRT, 3-D dosimetry, oncologic and biological imaging, automatic treatment planning, radiomics and deep-learning, modeling of radiation damage for normal tissues and of tumor control using radiation, advanced MR imaging, stereotactic radiosurgery, stereotactic body radiotherapy, and image-guided brachytherapy.

 We are seeking early career and experienced level individuals with a Masters or PhD degree and clinical and/or teaching/research experience.
+A faculty position may be considered contingent on credentials and qualifications.
 For a detailed summary of the position activities and requirements, please visit the Duke Employment site at https://hr.duke.edu/careers/apply and apply to requisition # 19143.
 In addition, interested applicants should send a CV and references to:

 Fang-Fang Yin, PhD

 Department of Radiation Oncology